Published: March 19, 2019 | Last Updated: November 8, 2024

 Step One: The Script and Budget – Keep ‘em Simple

-Ok boss, to make a short film, you’ve got to have a story to tell.
-In all the preparatory and preemptive watching of videos, listening to interviews, and reading of articles, it’s likely that you have a good old story bouncing around in that creative head of yours.
+Ok, boss, to make a short film, you’ve got to have a story to tell.
+You likely have a good old story bouncing around in your creative head.
+Now, you need to get it out onto the page.

 What should you consider when writing the screenplay of your first short?
-Well, unless you’ve recently come into a sizeable inheritance, your budget is going to be shoestring, if you have one at all.

-Choosing to spend even a tiny bit of money can help raise the production value of your film.
+Choosing to spend even a tiny bit of money can help raise the production value of your film and not end up with a product that looks like it was made with chewing gum and a paperclip.
+I don’t recommend it.

 Think about everything you’re going to need to pay for.
 Props, locations, equipment, possibly cast and crew, unless you can convince them to work for free, in which case you’d better have some damn good food on set to compensate.